jbranger23/ExData_Plotting1/README.md

 ## Output of the Assignment: Course Project 1

 In this repository there is a folder Scripts with all the script required for the assignment.
-The first script that should be run is: laoding_dat.R, which uploads and creates the subset necesary to create the plots.
+The first script that should be run is: laoding_data.R, which uploads and creates the subset necesary to create the plots.
 The there is a script for each plot: plot1.R, plot2.R, plot3.R, plot4.R.
 Each script creates the plot on the display and on a png file in the directory Plots.